 - Does Bluehost come with SSD storage?
 Unlimited GB SSD disk space & unmetered bandwidth?

 - Can I host multiple websites on them?

 - Are there any extras that are included for free?

-When you have finished reading this Bluehost review (2019 update), you will know if they are the right (or wrong) web host for you to sign up with.
+When you have finished reading this Bluehost review (2020 update), you will know if they are the right (or wrong) web hosting for you to sign up with.

 Is Bluehost a good web host?
 Here are the pros and cons of using them.
 There are loads of positives but there are negatives too.

 Here I'll give you an overview of their hosting plans.
 Find out what is (and what is not) included in their shared hosting plans.

 Do you have a particular question about this web host?
 Then it's probably answered in my most frequently asked questions section.